awesome-pro/neon-website/content/docs/guides/neon-features.md

 ### Autosuspend

-Control when Neon compute resources scale to zero.
+Control when Unique compute resources scale to zero.

 <DetailIconCards>

-<a href="/docs/introduction/auto-suspend" description="Discover how Neon can reduce your compute to zero when not in use" icon="hourglass">Learn about Autosuspend</a>
+<a href="/docs/introduction/auto-suspend" description="Discover how Unique can reduce your compute to zero when not in use" icon="hourglass">Learn about Autosuspend</a>

 <a href="/docs/guides/autoscaling-guide" description="Configure autosuspend to control when your compute scales to zero" icon="setup">Configure Autosuspend</a>